 Imagine.
-You are buying your bread at the market, ambling through your neighborhood, watching your shadow on the sidewalk.
-Then one day, you can’t.
+You buy your bread at the market, you amble through your neighborhood, you watch your shadow on the sidewalk.
+Then maybe suddenly or maybe gradually, you can’t.
 You awake and the market’s doors are closed to you.
 If you speak, you may be attacked or imprisoned.
 You have been told to leave, but there is no place to go.
 The sun, which had been your friend, now illuminates you too brightly.

 According to the UN, 65 million people living in the world today have been displaced from the land where they they once belonged.
 You know the causes.
 They are the stuff of newspaper articles.
 War, genocide, flood, famine, social collapse, violence, crushing poverty.
 What the articles don’t, can’t offer is a deep reckoning with individuals who flee but who do not want to be erased.